Dubai International Terminal 3: Buildings

-Terminal 3 of Dubai International Airport comprises two concourses: Concourse A and Concourse B.
+Terminal 3 of Dubai International Airport comprises three concourses: Concourse A, Concourse B and Concourse C.

 Concourse A

-Concourse A was built at a cost of US$3.2 billion and was opened for operations on January 2, 2013.
-The total built up area of Concourse A is 528000 m2.
+Concourse A was built at a cost of US$3.2 billion and was opened for operations on 2 January 2013.
+The total built-up area of Concourse A is 528000 m2.
 The concourse is 924 m long, 91 m wide and 40 m high in the centre from the apron level.
-It was fully operational within the first month of its inaugural during which the facility handled 461,972 pieces of baggage carried on over 2,450 flights serving 589,234 passengers.
+It was fully operational within the first month of its inaugural, during which the facility handled 461,972 pieces of baggage carried on over 2,450 flights serving 589,234 passengers.
 Concourse A is the world's first A380 purpose built facility and also features the world's first multi-level boarding for first and business class passengers directly from the respective lounges.

 Concourse A is connected to the two major public levels of Terminal 3 via an automated people mover (APM) in addition to the vehicular and baggage handling system utility tunnels for further transfer.
 The building, which follows the characteristic shape of Concourse B, accommodates 20 air bridge gates, of which 18 are capable of handling the Airbus A380-800.
-The concourse has 11 floors, 14 cafes and restaurants, 50 airline counters, and 202 hotel rooms.
+The concourse has 11 floors, 14 cafés and restaurants, 50 airline counters, and 202 hotel rooms.
 There are also 6 remote lounges for passengers departing on flights parked at 13 remote stands.
 The gates in concourse A are labelled A1- A24.

 Concourse A has an annual capacity of 19 million passengers; it has increased the airport's total capacity from 60 million passengers to 75 million passengers per year.
 The facility was built as Emirates exclusive, however it also served Qantas from September 2012 to March 2018, following the Australian carrier's tie-up with Emirates.
 The concourse includes one 4 star hotel and one 5 star hotel, first and business class lounges, and duty-free areas.
 The total built-up area is 540000 m2.